-- Most of profitable positions had negligible impact and there was a small number of positions (6) which gave huge outcome, compared to others.
+- Most of the profitable positions had a negligible impact and there was a small number of positions (6) that gave huge outcomes, compared to others.

 The interpretation of this chart could be: Your strategy was consistent at losing money, and was spiky when it comes to making money.